 Holyrood Park has Arthur’s Seat at its heart, and the Salisbury Crags to wander along, but there are also the Princes Street Gardens right in the city centre.
 They can be a welcome break from the hustle and bustle of the Old and New Town.

 However, the Meadows has to be my favourite Edinburgh park in springtime.
 Its tree-lined paths are lovely to wander at most times of the year, but in spring when they’re in full pink blossom bloom they’re just stunning.

 Edinburgh International Science Festival

-This year I finally went along to the Science Festival and I’d definitely recommend it as an add on to any Edinburgh adventures in spring.
-It’s an especially good festivals for kids and if it’s during the Easter holidays then it’s a great time to come to Edinburgh with them!
+If you’re in Edinburgh in spring then I’d definitely recommend it as an add-on to any itinerary.
+It’s an especially good festival for families and if it’s during the Easter holidays then it’s a great time to come to Edinburgh with kids!